DavidBK/shampoo/Node/TypeScript.md

 `compilerOptions`:

-- `"lib": ["es2022"],` - Tells TS that it's okay to use functions and properties introduced in ES2022 or earlier
+- `"lib": ["es2022"],` - Tells TS that it's okay to use functions and properties introduced in ES2022 or earlier. `"ESNext"` is the next version of JavaScript, and we use it instead of specifying each version.

 - `"module": "es2022"` - Tells TS that this project use ES Modules